elastic/e2e-testing/.ci/README.md

 > The IP address of the node in that file will be used by the automation.

+Please remember to [destroy the node](#destroying-the-stack-and-the-test-node) once you finished your testing.

 ### Setup test node

 It's possible to configure the test node for the different test suites that are present in the test framework: `fleet`, `helm` and `kubernetes-autodiscover`.
 Please configure the test node setting the suite, being `fleet` the default: